wch/vagrant-ec2-r/README.markdown

 Development (local)
 ===================

+Before you run this the first time, you will have to add the Ubuntu 12.04 base image.
+This will download it and store it in Vagrant's local storage (`~/.vagrant.d/boxes/`), with the name `precise64`:

+    # Only need to run this once
+    vagrant box add precise64 http://files.vagrantup.com/precise64.box

-Just use Vagrant as you normally would:
+Then use Vagrant as you normally would:

     cd a_vagrant_machine/
     vagrant up